atet/rmd_tutorial/README.md

 ![](.img/README_chunk_id_advancedvisual2-1.png)<!-- -->

-..add a new layer with the Versicolor `$Species` group in red:
+..add a new layer with the Versicolor `$Species` group in red (which leaves Virginica group as default black):

 ``` r
 plot(